What counts towards the ATAR?

 Not at home for Change of Preference?

-Change of preference for domestic undergraduate students is open until 12 noon (AEDST) Wednesday 19 December so if you can find a computer while overseas or on holiday you are the best person to change your preferences.
+Change of preference is an online process so if you can find a computer while overseas or on holiday you are the best person to change your preferences.

 If accessing a computer or the internet is not possible, you will need to list an Authorised Nominee or proxy to act on your behalf and change your preferences.
 If you wish your authorised nominee to make any changes on your behalf you should provide them with written authorisation and your VTAC ID and VTAC PIN.